North Carolina Attorneys Helping With All Aspects Of Immigration

 It can often be difficult to be sure that everything is being done correctly because, if there is one overriding characteristic of government forms, it’s that they are anything but clear.
 This is especially true for anyone who is a non-native English speaker.

-There are also a number of documents that you may be required to gather, depending on the nature of your immigration requests.
-An immigration lawyer can work with you to ensure that you gather all the proper documentation.
+There are also several documents that you may be required to gather, depending on the nature of your immigration requests.
+They may include:

-Finally, there are some situations where your case may need to go before an immigration court.
+Finally, there are some situations where your immigration case may need to go before an immigration court.
 In those cases, we can represent you before the court and present evidence on your behalf.
 We can also call witnesses who can offer testimony in favor of your case.

 One aspect of immigration law that lawyers can help with is deportation.
 This process occurs through removal proceedings.
 Removal proceedings can be brought against non-permanent residents for a variety of reasons.